ngxs/store/docs/concepts/mutation.md

 In the above example I used destructuring to get the payload out.
 But remember events don't have to have payloads.

-The `Mutation` decorator can also take multiple actions, so you could do:
+The `Mutation` decorator can also take multiple events, so you could do:

 ```javascript
 @Mutation([FeedAnimals, WaterAnimals])